SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-accounts.md

     :::

 * **Professional** accounts scale to meet your growing needs for user licenses, data retention, and volume options based on subscription.
 You can [upgrade](upgrade-your-cloud-flex-account.md) from a Professional to an Enterprise account at any time.
 * **Enterprise** accounts, the premier Sumo Logic log management solution, are built to fit your organization's needs for data volume, data retention, and user management requirements.
-Enterprise accounts include [Ingest Budgets](/docs/manage/ingestion-and-volume/ingest-budgets) and [SAML-based SSO] (../Security/SAML/01-Set-Up-SAML-for-Single-Sign-On.md "Set Up SAML for Single Sign-On").
+Enterprise accounts include [Ingest Budgets](/docs/manage/ingestion-and-volume/ingest-budgets) and [SAML-based SSO](../security/saml/set-up-saml.md).

     :::note
     [Ingest Budgets](/docs/manage/ingestion-and-volume/ingest-budgets/) are only available for Enterprise accounts.
 Ingest budgets control the capacity of daily log ingestion volume sent to Sumo Logic from Collectors.